Samsung/kflat/doc/Startup_Linux.md

 You can check out the rest of the tests embedded into Kflat to find out about different other features supported by Kflat.

 ## Creating custom recipe
 Testing is good, but our ultimate goal is to dump some useful data from running kernel.
 To do this we're gonna need to write a special module telling Kflat what and when to dump and what's the layout of flattened memory - so called Kflat recipe.
-Let's start by creating a new directory `TODO` in `recipes/` directory.
+For the purpose of this manual, let's create a flattening recipe for for function `rfkill_fop_write`.
+The first step is to create directory `rfkill_write` in `recipes/` and file `rfkill_write.c` in there:

 ```c
 #include <linux/module.h>